Pattern archetype

 If addressed

 Once capacity is restored through load reduction, execution often becomes straightforward.
 The direction was never the problem.
-Progress can come quickly once the conditions are right.
+Progress can come quickly once the conditions are right — many people in this pattern report that within two to three weeks of genuine simplification, they accomplish more than they had in the previous two months of scattered effort.
+Self-trust rebuilds as the person experiences the gap between intention and action closing consistently.

 If this is your pattern — start here